ahmad-khatib0/security/real-world-cryptography/bitwise_operators.md

 So therefore (6 & 15) is 6.

 That's the simple logic behind the operation.
-Remember, you always have to convert any given number to binary and ensure the two numbers are in the same shap
+Remember, you always have to convert any given number to binary and ensure the two numbers are in the same shape

 ```python
 def bitwise_and(x, y):